As in: “Reformation”…

 A few months after the release of Antonio Socci’s inconvenient book Non È Francesco, in which the author claims that Benedict XVI’s resignation was invalid and Francis is not in fact the Pope, another book has now appeared that is getting Francis into hot water, though this time the dispute over Francis’ validity was entirely unintended by the author.
 The book in question is Austen Ivereigh’s 445-page biography The Great Reformer: Francis and the Making of a Radical Pope.

 Dr. Ivereigh, once the press secretary of the “Archbishop” of Westminster, “Cardinal” Cormac Murphy-O’Connor, is a veteran journalist and author.
 His biography of Jorge Bergoglio is clearly professional, a thoroughly-researched book that is very well-written.
-When it was first published in the latter half of November, Ivereigh went to the Vatican to hand a copy to Francis in person, as the photo below shows (as tweeted by Ivereigh himself on November 21, 2014):
+When it was first published in the latter half of November, Ivereigh went to the Vatican to hand a copy to Francis in person.

 Unlike Socci, Ivereigh is definitely an admirer of Francis, which, together with his professional research and writing, makes things all the more difficult for the Vatican now, as they cannot simply dismiss him as some whacko who has an axe to grind with the church and who is not to be taken seriously.